MicrosoftDocs/terminal/TerminalDocs/customize-settings/color-schemes.md

 ## Included color schemes

 Windows Terminal includes these color schemes inside the defaults.json file, which can be accessed by holding <kbd>alt</kbd> and selecting the settings button.
+If you'd like to change the colors of a default scheme, you can copy the scheme's JSON out of the defaults.json file and place it in your `schemes` array inside your settings.json file.
+From there, you can change any colors you'd like.

 ### Campbell